Jul 12, 2019

-With the support of the SRA award, Emma McDaid, a 2017 Sylff fellow at the Australian School of Business, UNSW, carried out her doctoral dissertation research concerning “sharing economy” through interviews of Uber drivers on active duty in Europe.
-In this article, Emma shares her research findings as well as her personal experience and viewpoints on fieldwork.
+With the support of the SRA award, Emma McDaid, a 2017 Sylff fellow at the UNSW Business School, carried out her doctoral dissertation research concerning “sharing economy” through interviews of Uber drivers on active duty in Europe.
+In this article, McDaid shares her research findings as well as her personal experience and viewpoints on fieldwork.

 * * *